Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Kentucky lease agreements can be written or oral, but written leases provide essential protection for both property managers and tenants by documenting agreed terms.
 Louisville property managers should use comprehensive written leases addressing all aspects of the rental relationship rather than relying on informal agreements that create ambiguity.

-Essential lease components include parties (landlord and all adult tenants), property address and description, lease term (start date, end date, renewal provisions), rent amount and due date, acceptable payment methods, late fee terms (reasonable amounts typically 4-5% of rent), security deposit amount and terms, maintenance responsibilities, pet policies and associated fees, occupancy limits, and termination notice requirements.
+Essential lease components include parties (landlord and all adult tenants), property address and description, lease term (start date, end date, renewal provisions), rent amount and due date, acceptable payment methods, late fee terms (reasonable amounts typically 4–5% of rent), security deposit amount and terms, maintenance responsibilities, pet policies and associated fees, occupancy limits, and termination notice requirements.
+Property managers should also specify whether tenants are required to carry renter’s insurance — a provision that protects both parties and should be stated explicitly in the lease if applicable.
 Kentucky law requires 30-day notice for rent increases on month-to-month leases, which should be explicitly stated in lease terms.

 Electronic signatures provide convenience for both property managers and tenants while maintaining legal validity under Kentucky law.
 Online lease execution eliminates delays caused by mailing paper documents or scheduling in-person signing meetings.
 Property managers should use reputable e-signature platforms maintaining audit trails documenting when parties reviewed and signed agreements.
 Both parties should receive fully executed copies immediately upon signature completion.